albar965/littlenavmap-manual/en/MENUS.md

 #### ![Save Flight Plan FLP](../images/icons/saveasflp.png "Save Flight Plan FLP") Save Flight Plan as FLP {#save-flight-plan-as-flp}

-Exports the current flight plan as a FLP file usable by the X-Plane FMS, Aerosoft Airbus and other add-on aircraft.
+Exports the current flight plan as an FLP file usable by the X-Plane FMS, Aerosoft Airbus and other add-on aircraft.
 This format is limited so a dialog is shown if any unsupported features are detected in the current flight plan.

 See [Flight Plan Formats](FLIGHTPLANFMT.md) for more information on limitations.